Query DSL: Speaking JSON

-[!NOTE] This module explores the core principles of Query DSL: Speaking Jewish, deriving solutions from first principles and hardware constraints to build world-class, production-ready expertise.
+[!NOTE] This module explores the core principles of Query DSL: Speaking JSON, deriving solutions from first principles and hardware constraints to build world-class, production-ready expertise.

 1. The Two Contexts: Score vs No-Score